Why You Keep Repeating Relationship Patterns (And How to Actually Stop)

 Why?

 Because patterns aren't just thoughts you can think your way out of.
-They're wired into your nervous system.
+They live in the body—in instincts older and faster than reasoning.

-So your thinking brain might know this new person is different—reliable, kind, emotionally available.
-But your nervous system remembers that last time you trusted someone like this, they left.
+So the thinking part of you might know this new person is different—reliable, kind, emotionally available.
+But the older part of you remembers that last time you trusted someone like this, they left.
 Or hurt you.
 Or turned out to be hiding something.

-Your body sends danger signals: elevated heart rate, shallow breathing, a vague sense of wrongness.
+So your body sends warning signals: a faster heartbeat, shallow breathing, a vague sense of wrongness.

-And your thinking brain interprets those signals as "see?
+And your thinking mind interprets those signals as "see?
 Something's off about them."
 When really, your body is just registering different and labeling it as dangerous.

-Here's another layer: your brain is wired to notice and value information that confirms what you already believe.
+Here's another layer: you're wired to notice and trust whatever confirms what you already believe.

-If you believe deep down that you're unlovable, your brain will highlight every moment your partner seems distant and dismiss every moment they show affection.
+If you believe deep down that you're unlovable, you'll highlight every moment someone seems distant and wave off every moment they show affection.

-If you believe relationships always end badly, you'll interpret normal relationship challenges as signs of doom.
+If you believe relationships always end badly, you'll read normal bumps as signs of doom.

-This is called confirmation bias, and it's incredibly powerful.
-It means you can be in a genuinely healthy relationship and still feel like something's wrong—because your brain is filtering reality through old beliefs.
+It's a powerful filter.
+It means you can be in a genuinely good relationship and still feel like something's wrong—because you're seeing the present through old beliefs.

 What Actually Changes Patterns

 Okay.
-So if awareness isn't enough, and your nervous system is running the show, how do you actually break these cycles?
+So if awareness isn't enough, and these old instincts are running the show, how do you actually break these cycles?

 1. Notice the Feeling, Not Just the Pattern